Sumukha1496/maskdata/README.md

 > npm i maskdata

 # Release Features
+### Version 1.2.4
+- JWT token masking: Mask JWT tokens with configs to mask as per your need.
+More details: [Mask JWT Token](#mask-jwt-token)
+- Mask Json now supports JWT token masking also.
+More details: [Mask multiple fields](#mask-multiple-fields)
+- Bug fix in maskJson2 where it was not checking for the empty/null/undefined fields and was resulting in error `"TypeError: validatedConfig[typeToFunctionMap[key][1]] is not iterable"`
 ### Version 1.2.3
 - Bug fix for masking a list of elements in the nested json.
 More details: [Mask multiple fields](#mask-multiple-fields)
 - Deprecated *maskJsonFields*(For documentation on the maskJsonFields, check previous version README.md files) function and will be removed in the subsequent versions.
 Use *maksJson2* instead: https://www.npmjs.com/package/maskdata#mask-json